A221a2777ge1A221a2777ge1/studionew/DEPLOYMENT_GUIDE.md

 Your deployment is successful when:

-- ✅ BBFT contract is deployed and verified on BscScan
+- ✅ EVANA contract is deployed and verified on BscScan
 - ✅ Firebase backend is configured and secure
 - ✅ Frontend is deployed and accessible
 - ✅ MetaMask integration works on BSC